 The WHO CC research plan includes:

 Clinical research that places the patient at its centre.
-WHO CC uses research designs to create the top level of evidence (randomised clinical trials) within Health Promotion related to smoking, alcohol, physical activity, patient safety and risk reduction among surgical patients, chronic care patients, and patients suffering from mental illness.
+WHO CC uses research designs to create the top level of evidence (randomised clinical trials) within Health Promotion related to smoking, alcohol, physical activity, diet and nutrition, patient safety and risk reduction among surgical patients, chronic care patients, and patients suffering from mental illness.
 Further, qualitative methodology is added to evaluate the patient preferences and staff competences.